closemarketing/formscrm/readme.txt

 Clientify cookie adds the ability to merge the contact with the Clientify cookie in the form.
 You will see if Clientify is added as CRM, a new hidden field in your form.
 You could check if is already in the form, but if you don't have it you can add it and put as css *clientify_cookie* .

+** Dynamic values in GravityForms **
+We have developed a way to get values from other fields in GravityForms.
+You can use this in the field mapping in the feed.
+You can use:
+{id:N} in order to get the value from field N {label:N} in order to get the label from field N

+We recommend to use this in the field mapping in the feed and hidden field that gets the value.

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your